explosion-mental/demwm/README.md

 Currently I don't wish more 'features' but here are some ideas:

 ## Some little TODOS:
-- use fork/exec/dup2 instead of popen in `getcmd` funcs (to remove delay).
 - tapresize **corners**
 - toggle border
 - depatch cfacts(?)